inquiron/devops-tech-test/README.md

 ### Task

-* Write the Dockerfile for the application in the `app/` directory.
+* Complete the `Dockerfile` located in the root of the project for the application that is in the `app/` directory.
 * Ensure the Docker build process effectively utilises cache layers.
 * Ensure runtime image is as small as possible and has no vulnerabilities.
 (We are keen to be able to reproduce your steps for detecting vulnerabilities)
 * Ensure the image is secure by ensuring permissions are set correctly.